JanDeDobbeleer/oh-my-posh/docs/docs/segment-path.md

 ## Mapped Locations

 Allows you to override a location with an icon.
 It validates if the current path **starts with** the value and replaces it with the icon if there's a match.
-To avoid issues with nested overrides, Oh my posh will sort the list of mapped locations before doing a replacement.
+To avoid issues with nested overrides, Oh My Posh will sort the list of mapped locations before doing a replacement.

-- mapped_locations_enabled: `boolean` - replace known locations in the path with the replacements before applying the style. defaults to `true`
+- mapped_locations_enabled: `boolean` - replace known locations in the path with the replacements before applying the style - defaults to `true`
-- mapped_locations: `map[string]string` - custom glyph/text for specific paths.
+- mapped_locations: `object` - custom glyph/text for specific paths.
 Works regardless of the `mapped_locations_enabled`
 setting.

 For example, to swap out `C:\Users\Leet\GitHub` with a GitHub icon, you can do the following: